uzn36/AttributeSwitching/README.md

 # Attribute Switching Mechanism

 This repository contains code for the Attribute Switching mechanism, which allows you to perform attribute manipulation in images.
+Please refer the paper "Fair Sampling in Diffusion Models through Switching Mechanism" (AAAI24 accepted paper) for more details about the mechanism.

 ## Introduction
 We base our training on the code available at https://github.com/VSehwag/minimal-diffusion.
 To ensure the utilization of the FairFace dataset, we implemented modifications to the 'data.py' file from the minimal-diffusion repository.
 For more details about the training process, please refer to the [minimal-diffusion repository](https://github.com/VSehwag/minimal-diffusion).